Where do I begin?

 Yes.
 If you are starting the fall semester, you will have the opportunity to register for classes during new student orientation in the spring or summer.
 You will be contacted by the university to sign up for your date of preference.
 The fall opening activities weekend begins the Friday before the start of classes with activities ranging from Notebook Computer Distribution to social activities, floor meetings with your RA, and group events to help you feel confident on campus.
 The orientation program continues throughout the fall semester in your Learning to Live, Living to Learn class, which covers topics related to the college and life experiences.

 My computer knowledge is limited.
-Are there training opportunities available?
+Are training opportunities available?

 When new students are issued a notebook computer, they take a short Care/Use of Notebook Computer class to learn about basic features of the notebook computer.
-It is recommended that students take CIS 170 during their fist semester on campus to gain the skills necessary for maximizing the benefit of the notebook in their coursework.
+It is recommended that students take CIS 170 Introduction to Computer Information Systems during their fist semester on campus to gain the skills necessary for maximizing the benefit of the notebook in their coursework.
 Help Documents are also available online to provide quick learning guides for the software and network services available at VCSU.

 How do I get my VCSU transcripts?